symphonycms/symphonycms/.docs/api/DATABASE.md

 $stm->where(['x' => ['in' => $sub]]);

 // Note that calling where() multiple times on the same statement will
-// join all filters with an AND operations.
+// join all filters with an AND operation.
 ```

 ## keys()